Program Contact: Catherine Richards Solomon 203-582-5264

 1. Diversity Awareness: Students learn to identify the perspectives of diverse groups among the older population and the effect of group membership on the aging processes and later life experiences.

-2. Social Scientific Literacy: Students learn the logic of research methodology and be able to understand and critique the results of scientific research generated by scholars in the discipline.
+2. Social Scientific Literacy: Students learn the logic of research methodology and to be able to understand and critique the results of scientific research generated by scholars in the discipline.

 3. Critical Thinking: Students apply interdisciplinary theories and concepts to interpret various social phenomena and scholarship from multiple perspectives through clear oral and written articulation.